Celeste-AI/Celeste-AI/howsheworks.md

 * Not all platforms will allow and or endorse your creations, and in some cases they may even ban them depending on if it violates their individual TOS and or Community Guidelines.

-* When creating a social AI bot you should really pay attention to the people who are engaging with your creation, not just for moderation reasons but to better finetune your BOTs 'acceptance' level by people, some people tend to get scared or aggressive with the aspect of a not human entity talking to them, and while all may not enjoy, factor in the people aspect when making decisions as its important for a **CHAT** bot with human nature in mind, I personally pay active attention to most conversations and make mental or physical notes if I think something works or does not work.
+* When creating a social AI bot you should really pay attention to the people who are engaging with your creation, not just for moderation reasons but to better finetune your BOTs 'acceptance' level by people, some people tend to get scared or aggressive with the aspect of a not human entity talking to them, and while all may not enjoy, factor in the human reaction aspect when making decisions as its important for a **CHAT** bot to be designed with human nature in mind, I personally pay active attention to most conversations and make mental or physical notes if I think something works or does not work.

 * Please practice "safe-botting", do not lie to people who use your BOT and try to make it seem more than it is (unless you're just messing around), or promise a fully realized companion, in almost all cases except rarely this is really stretched and can cause damage to peoples mentality, it's good to make sure people who talk to it realize that while its fun, that they shouldn't form the same bonds to that of a human with your creation.

-* Expressive and cutesy behavior tends to make people feel more comfortable with your creation, and lowers the chance of aggressive outbursts by people I've noticed, try to use things like that to your advantage, you can't please everyone but you can at least make a effort to make people feel comfortable.
+* Expressive and cutesy behavior tends to make people feel more comfortable with your creation, and lowers the chance of aggressive outbursts by people I've noticed, try to use things like that to your advantage, you can't please everyone but you can at least make a effort to make people feel comfortable, it doesn't need to convince them they're a real person (and probably never will) but it can be used to alievate stress off the person engaging with said bot.

 * Currently in the machine learning scene especially there are a LOT of people who harbor ill will due to misuse of machine learning tech by other people who do not have the same ideals and or care for actual artists works, while things can be all fun and games, consider being a good example and not misusing tech for your own gain that purely rips off other peoples works, like AI art generation, atleast don't try to make a profit directly off of it or have it as your main focal point, Don't **EVER** try to badmouth actual artists, you are working a generative model that is pretrained in most cases on prior data, what you do with it does not qualify you as the same level as an artist.
 (Unless of course you make your own works, but using AI alone does not make you 'good' at art, and if you genuinely say this you are part of the problem)

-* You will most likely face lots of criticism on top of the people who are curious and genuinely want to see where your project may go, this is again because of previous misuse by some parties, the best thing to do is not let it get to you and to ignore invalid criticism unless its constructive, and understand that not everyone likes this technology even though it may not be the same technology as what they are actually angry at, if they continue to bother you, don't engage or yell at them as that will only increase anger towards you, it's best to stay passive and understanding that people are misinformed a lot about this technology.
+* You will most likely face lots of criticism on top of the people who are curious and genuinely want to see where your project may go, this is again because of previous misuse by some parties, the best thing to do is not let it get to you and to ignore invalid criticism unless its constructive, and understand that not everyone likes this technology even though it may not be the same technology as what they are actually angry at, if they continue to bother you, don't engage or yell at them as that will only increase anger towards you, it's best to stay passive and understanding that people are misinformed a lot about this technology, some communities besides our own already falter in this area a lot and it has not helped their image at all, we usually try to avoid that as much as possible.

 * (VRChat-specific) What you do in the BOT scene can and will reflect the bigger picture as a whole, as while BOTS are not banned from this platform, if they become more of a nuisance or you incorrectly hand out tech to just anyone without any effort on their part, you further risk that the whole scene will be banned or having a "bot crisis", it's still good to give tips and pointers, just be mindful what you do if you think it could affect lots of other people.